Here’s the latest from the Peachland Legion!

 For months, they researched and worked on 21 white crosses, each commemorating a Peachland soldier lost during the

 First and Second World Wars.
 And on Nov.
-4, a small group including Legion President Jean Saul gathered at the Field of Crosses they created for a short, but meaningful service.
+4, a small group including Saul, gathered at the Field of Crosses they created for a short, but meaningful service.